gkresic/nar/site/2-basic-concepts.md

 To resolve any `NarEntity` first thing we'll need is a model which will define which exact fields (and, optionally, their sub-fields) we want resolved.
-For that purpose, we'll use `NarGraph` which is immutable set with optional method to retrieve sub-graphs (also of type `NarGraph`) for fields which describe nested `NarEntity`ies.
-So, "hierarchical set".
+For that purpose, we'll use `NarGraph` which is immutable set with optional method to retrieve sub-graphs (also of type `NarGraph`) for fields which describe nested `NarEntity`s.
+So, "type-safe hierarchical set".

 In its most simple use case, `NarGraph` can be constructed much like regular `EnumSet`: